harryleesan/devops-bootcamp/training.md

 Set a time with the candidate to go through the task.

 ## Day 3
-Spend no more than 1 hour with the candidate.
+Spend no more than **1 hour** with the candidate.

 #### Jenkins
 Ask the candidate to complete the _blog_ lab in the devops-bootcamp [repository](https://bitbucket.org/vatit-admin/devops-bootcamp/src/master/).
 Go through what is required from them.
 All they need to do is to add a _Jenkinsfile_ to the repository, there is no need to make changes to the source code.

 ## Day 4
-Spend no more than 1 hour with the candidate.
+Spend no more than **1 hour** with the candidate.

 ### Kubernetes
 Explain the basic concepts of Kubernetes (concepts of the cluster, nodes, pods, containers, deployments, services, namespaces).
 Ask them to watch [What is Kubernetes?](https://www.youtube.com/watch?v=R-3dfURb2hA).
-Go through the deployment.yml file with them.
+Go through the _deployment.yml_ file structure with them.